Notice of Privacy Practices

 - Request communications of your health information by alternative means or at alternative locations

-- Request a restriction of disclosure of your health information to your health insurer for services for which you
+- Request a restriction of disclosure of your health information to your health insurer for services for which you pay “out-of-pocket” in full

 - Transmit copies of your health information to third parties when requested by you, in writing